techidaily/site-games-able/source/_posts/deactivate-steam-auto-launch.md

 ### How to Stop Steam Launching on Startup (Windows)

- There are plenty of[startup programs you can safely disable](https://www.makeuseof.com/tag/make-windows-start-faster-10-non-essential-startup-items-can-safely-remove/) on Windows, and Steam is one of them.
+ There are plenty of [startup programs you can safely disable](https://www.makeuseof.com/tag/make-windows-start-faster-10-non-essential-startup-items-can-safely-remove/) on Windows, and Steam is one of them.
 Here's how on Windows 10 and 11:

 1. Press**Windows key + I** to open Settings.
 2. Click**Apps** .